bobrichey/EnigmaMachine/README.md

 # EnigmaMachine
-Emulates a simplified version of the Enigma machines used by the German military during World War II
+Emulates a simplified version of the Enigma machines used by the German military during World War II.

+Implemented in Java, a simulated Enigma machine is designed using an object oriented approach.
+The EnigmaMachine object is constructed using three Rotor objects and a Reflector object which can then be used to encode and decode uppercase, alphabetic English.
+To demonstrate this, four additional programs are employed.
+EnigmaMachineUser encodes and decodes a simple String to demonstrate the EnigmaMachine object is functioning properly.
+FindRotorSettings partially decodes an encrypted document using all possible settings on an EnigmaMachine, printing matches that are likely to be English.
+Methods in the English class are used to filter likely matches.
+Lastly, the Decrypt program decrypts the entire encrypted document using the rotor settings discovered via the FindRotorSettings program.

+When running FindRotorSettings and Decrypt, it is necessary to use the same Strings for the three Rotors and Reflector.
+When using FindRotorSettings, the desired file is entered on line 45.
+In order to narrow the number of matches, three tunable constants are provided.
+Once a match is found, the rotor settings can be entered on line 22 of Decrypt in order to decrypt the entire file.